Amazon Smile Benefits Jewish Federation

 Max said she acts quickly to send money to disaster victims because it can take weeks for financial assistance from governments and large aid organizations to reach families.
 A check for $500 can mean so much to these families.

 To donate or for more information, call Max at 386-672-0294.
-Donations are tax-deductible and 100 percent will go to Hurricane Harvey victims because the Jewish Federation pays all administrative costs.
+Donations are tax-deductible and 100 percent will go to Hurricane victims because the Jewish Federation pays all administrative costs.

 Update: Helping Victims of Hurricane Harvey